Justintime50/os-scripting/README.md

 # OS Scripting

-A collection of macOS, Linux, Windows, and other operating system scripts that can be used to automate deploying and administrating computers.
+A collection of macOS, Linux, Windows, and other operating system scripts that can be used to automate deploying and administering computers.

 [![Build Status](https://github.com/Justintime50/os-scripting/workflows/build/badge.svg)](https://github.com/Justintime50/os-scripting/actions)
 [![Licence](https://img.shields.io/github/license/justintime50/os-scripting)](LICENSE)